Danielle Brooks’ Brooklyn Brownstone Gets an Ethnic Vibe

 In the home’s living area, the walls made an excellent backdrop for an array of colorful pieces.
 Here, forest green velvet sofas are flanked by a golden silk dupioni drapery.
 For an African touch, the designers brought in a table lamp from their collection that featured handmade details.
 The room’s bright and bold color palette is mirrored in the Saint and Miss NoHo art pieces by Australian artist, Brent Rosenberg, whose work Danielle learned about through her designers.

 Next up, the master bedroom.
 One of the elements the designers were most excited about was the decision to paint this room black.
-“It was something that Danielle was hesitant about at first,” Hays said, pointing out that, as designers, she and Mason felt it was their job to introduce their client to new ways of making a visual impact in her home.
-“We got her to embrace the black bedroom,” Hays said, “and it’s one of our favorite spaces,” giving the room a luxe appeal and a sultry depth.
+“It was something that Danielle was hesitant about at first,” Jeanine said, pointing out that, as designers, she and Bryan felt it was their job to introduce their client to new ways of making a visual impact in her home.
+“We got her to embrace the black bedroom,” Jeanine said, “and it’s one of our favorite spaces,” giving the room a luxe appeal and a sultry depth.

 For AphroChic, the home is a crowning achievement.
-It’s a rich and textured interior where the African Diaspora is celebrated through African-inspired prints, handmade Moroccan light-fixtures, artisan items from Danielle’s home state of South Carolina, and African-American art.
+It’s a rich and textured interior where the African Diaspora is celebrated through African-inspired prints and art.
+Handmade Moroccan light fixtures and artisan items from Danielle’s home state of South Carolina layer in personality.

 Danielle agrees that her new place feels like home in so many ways.
 “We really wanted a space that felt communal,” the actor, who loves to cook and entertain, told People.
-These days, with the baby’s pending arrival, nods to her culture, and a bustling neighborhood outside her door, the house feels happy, full, and big on style.
+With a bustling neighborhood outside her door, the house feels happy, full, and big on style.

 Thank you, Danielle, for sharing your home Sweeten home!